 – Mandatory terms that must be included in terms and conditions governing the trade promotion;

 – How the terms and conditions must be advertised;

 – The steps you must take in the event the prize is unclaimed; and

 – What records must be kept and for how long.

 You should also keep in mind each of the State and Territories have their very own ‘trade promotion watchdog’ empowered with the authority to issue businesses fines for conducting a non-compliant trade promotion.

 Trade promotions are undeniably an effective way to promote your business and to directly interact with potential customers.
 However, potential benefits can be rendered redundant by running a trade promotion in non-compliance with the law, the consequences of which not only include pecuniary penalties but also reputational damage to your business’ brand and image.
 Accordingly, scrupulous consideration should be given to ensuring your trade promotion satisfies the requirements of all applicable laws.
-For further information, please feel free to contact our office.

 Stay in the know